crkaide/Credit_Risk_Analysis/README.md

 The purpose of this analysis is well defined (4 pt)

 ## Results
-Results: Using bulleted lists, describe the balanced accuracy scores and the precision and recall scores of all six machine learning models.
-Use screenshots of your outputs to support your results.
-There is a bulleted list that describes the balanced accuracy score and the precision and recall scores of all six machine learning models (15 pt)

 ### Naive Random Oversampling
 1. Balanced accuracy score: 65.3%